1) How are bus routes established? How are bus stops decided?

 4) How do our students compare to students in districts similar to ours?

 Our students perform very well on standardized tests and consistently rank among the best schools in the state of New Jersey.
 However, we always can find areas where improvement is desired.
-Each year, Principals utilize the NJ-ASK data to drill down into individual and cohort performance and work with teachers to plan instruction accordingly.
+Each year, Principals utilize the state assessment data to drill down into individual and cohort performance and work with teachers to plan instruction accordingly.
 We continually work toward improvement.

 5) How are decisions about class placement made?

 Grade level teachers work with the Administration to assign students to classrooms where they think they will most likely be successful.
 They consider student-teacher match as well as the group dynamic within the classroom.